-We designed A Sociology Experiment so that instructors have every resource at their hands to create an extraordinary course, and so that students are no longer asked to pay exorbitant costs to learn the ideas of Sociology.
+We designed A Sociology Experiment so instructors have every resource to create an extraordinary course, and so students are no longer asked to pay exorbitant costs to learn sociology.
 This effort begins with the chapters themselves, which feature the writing of some of the best teachers and writers in the discipline.
-Each of the authors is an expert in his or her chapter’s content, and every one of us committed to writing the clearest, most engaging chapter possible.
-We have included some sample text below to give you a sense of the writing.
+Each author is an expert in the chapter’s content, and we are committed to writing the clearest, most engaging textbook possible.

-In addition to the chapter text, we have tried to think about all of the resources that a creative, passionate teacher could use to make each week of the semester as effective as possible.
-When you register to teach your course with A Sociology Experiment, you will get access to all of the following resources for every chapter:
+In addition to the chapters, we have tried to provide the resources that a creative, passionate teacher would need to make each week as effective as possible.
+When you register to use A Sociology Experiment, you will get access to all of the following resources for every chapter:

 - Supplemental readings, freely available to students

 - Video lectures available on our YouTube channel

 It would be impossible to use everything in one semester.
 Our goal is for you to have everything at your fingertips so you could teach a class tomorrow if you had to.
 It’s up to you to figure out which resources you’d like to use to make your class exceptional.

 We are now available in a full courseware version

 You can take a look at our materials on this site; instructions for how to register are below.
 For those who prefer a full courseware version, which allows instructors to track students’ progress and deliver easy assessments and automated grading, as of Fall 2020 we are available at panOpen.